St. Mary's Academy of Carmen

-St. Mary's Academy of Carmen,Catholic co-educational basic education institution owned and managed by the Congregation of the Religious of the Virgin Mary (RVM) in Cagayan de Oro, Misamis Oriental, Philippines.
+St. Mary's Academy of Carmen, is a Catholic co-educational basic education institution owned and managed by the Congregation of the Religious of the Virgin Mary (RVM) in Cagayan de Oro, Misamis Oriental, Philippines.

 History

 St. Mary's Academy of Carmen was founded in 1963 by the Archbishop James T.G.
 Hayes, S.J., D.D. to answer the need for Catholic education intended for middle class and poor families in the Archdiocese.
 The school was named Cathedral High School, initially offering first year and second year with an enrollment of 498 students.

 The first RVM community was affiliated to Lourdes College, with Mother Maria Virginia Banes, R.V.M., as the local superior.

 Through the generosity of Atty.
 Rodolfo Pelaez, the owner of Liceo de Cagayan (now Liceo de Cagayan University), Cathedral High School was allowed to use its building from 7:30 in the morning to 3:30 in the afternoon.
 For two years the school carried the name Liceo de Cagayan High School.
 The school's first principal was Sr. Ma.
 Rosario Carino, R.V.M. and was succeeded by Sr. Ma.
 Diosdada Loquellano, R.V.M.

 The RVM sisters were compelled to build a four-storey concrete building when the enrollment increased to 997 students from the first year to fourth year levels.
 The school has an area of 54,266 sq.m., located along Villarin Street, near the Parish of Our Lady of Mt.
 Carmel, a walking distance from J.R.
 Borja Memorial City Hospital.

 In 1977, the school was renamed to Cathedral School of Technology with the recognition of its Two-Year Agricultural Technology Course.
 The short-lived home technology course was opened in 1979.